sudowing/cms-utilization-search/README.md

 For __Autocomplete__, the goal is to provide a feature that will attempt to autocomplete the search string being typed by the user -- when they are searching for HCPCS Services.
 There are 6022 HCPCS services in the database, so this feature will help them find the one they want to search for quickly.

-### Elastic provides native support for both of these features, as long as the documents are mapped correctly __prior__ to indexing.
+### Elastic provides native support for each of these features, as long as the documents are mapped correctly __prior__ to indexing.

 ---